mehendaleo/mehendaleo/README.md

 I was raised in Cincinnati, and I kept a pretty active lifestyle while growing up, playing any sport I could, such as baseball, soccer, swimming, and tennis.
 I was even a state finalist in doubles!
 While I was away from sports, I was either hanging out with friends, discovering new hobbies, or simply playing as many video games as I could get my hands on.

 After high school, I attended THE Ohio State University where I considered a career in medicine, majoring in Psychology and Neuroscience.
 While I greatly enjoyed my coursework, and really any kind of science, I eventually decided that I didn't actually want a career in medicine.
 However, I still stay engaged in the field, and do my best to learn as much as possible about scientific progress, or really any interesting development in any field.
-Today, my hobbies remain very similar, including friends, sports, and video games, but I've also branched into cooking, lifting, and playing frisbee golf in my free time.
+Today, my hobbies remain very similar, including friends, sports, and video games, but I've also branched into cooking, lifting, exploring nature, and playing frisbee golf in my free time.

 ## 🕴️ Work Experience